The belle of bluff country

 Across Parkway Avenue, the Pedal Pusher serves reliable comfort food.
 Down the street, Riverside on the Root serves lunch and dinner and has a large deck overlooking the river.

 Paddling and tubing: Outfitters take paddlers up the North Branch of the Root River for half-day trips, and on the slower South Branch from Preston to Lanesboro if the North Branch is too high.

 The one-mile stretch of the South Branch from downtown Lanesboro takes about 45 minutes on a tube; people can get in below the dam, out at the County Road 250 bridge and either get a shuttle or bike or walk back with their tubes on the state trail to do it again.

-For more, see Languid in Lanesboro.
+For more, see By river and trail in Lanesboro.

 Cross-country skiing: The Root River State Trail is groomed for cross-country skiing.
 The trail around Lanesboro gets too trampled for good skiing, but the trail between Isinours Junction and Preston is serene and very scenic.

 In winter, snow coats the bluffs around town.

 Amish tours: Several Amish tours operate out of Lanesboro.
 For more, see Amish country.